Here To Listen And Help With Your Legal Issues

 Get Peace Of Mind: Call To Schedule A Free Initial Consultation

 It is time you start to get a good night’s sleep again, and I can help you get there.
-Call me at 770-227-0110 or send me an email to talk about your legal options today.
+Call my Griffin office today at 678-967-8980 or send me an email to talk about your legal options today.

 I am a debt relief agent.
 I help people file for bankruptcy relief under the Bankruptcy Code.